NTIG-Uppsala/cinema-system/README.md

 # Cinema system
-In this project we will create a pOS system for the cinema industry.
+In this project we will create a POS system for the cinema industry.